76616c6172/shellscripts/README.md

 Usage: `crun <filename>` instead of `gcc <filename> -o "filename-ELF" && ./"filename-ELF"`

 ### f
+Find wrapper that uses fzf in the current directory.
-Find wrapper, type `f <filename>` to search recursively for partial filenames in the current directory (does not search hidden folders or files)
+Usage: `f <filename>` to search recursively for partial filenames in the current directory (does not search hidden files on purpose)

 ### ffd
 Fuzzy Find Directory